Gigaspaces/xap-docs/site/content/xap/12.2/admin/scripts.markdown

 weight: 50
 ---

+{{% note "Note"%}}
+Some of the features described here are part of the open source edition, while others are only available with the commercial (licensed) editions.
+{{% /note %}}

-The `<XAP root>/bin` folder includes scripts to manage and monitor [GigaSpaces Runtime](./the-runtime-environment.html) Components and Applications:
+The `<XAP root>/bin` folder includes the following scripts that can be used to manage and monitor [GigaSpaces Runtime](./the-runtime-environment.html) components and applications.

+**Open-Source Scripts**

 - **setenv** - Used by all scripts to configure and load [Common Environment Variables]({{%currentjavaurl%}}/common-environment-variables.html).

+**Additional Scripts**

+The scripts listed below are available in the licensed editions of the GigaSpaces applications.

 - **gs** - starts the GigaSpaces [interactive shell](./command-line-interface.html).
 - **gs-ui** - starts the [GigaSpaces Management Center](./gigaspaces-management-center.html).
 - **gs-webui** - starts the [Web Management Console](./web-management-console.html).
 - **gs-agent** - Starts the [GigaSpaces runtime environment](./the-runtime-environment.html) via the [Grid Service Agent](/product_overview/service-grid.html#gsa) (GSA), which starts and manages the [Service Grid](/product_overview/service-grid.html) components.

-In addition to the scripts described [here](./scripts.html), the `bin` folder contains **advanced_scripts.zip** for additional tasks, usually for development and troubleshooting
+In addition to the scripts described [here](./scripts.html), the `bin` folder contains **advanced_scripts.zip** for additional tasks, usually for development and troubleshooting.

 # Service Grid Scripts

-If you need to start the [Service Grid](/product_overview/service-grid.html) components manually instead of via the [gs-agent](/product_overview/service-grid.html#gsa), use the following scripts:
+If you need to start the [Service Grid](/product_overview/service-grid.html) components manually instead of via the [gs-agent](/product_overview/service-grid.html#gsa), use the following scripts.

+**Open-Source Scripts**

 - **lookup-instance** - starts an instance of the [LUS](/product_overview/service-grid.html#lus).

+**Additional Scripts**

+The scripts listed below are available in the licensed editions of the GigaSpaces applications.

 - **gsc** - starts an instance of the [GSC](/product_overview/service-grid.html#gsc).
 - **gsm** - starts an instance of the [GSM](/product_overview/service-grid.html#gsm) and [LUS](/product_overview/service-grid.html#lus).
 - **gsm_nolus** - starts an instance of the [GSM](/product_overview/service-grid.html#gsm).